To complain about the service provided by your energy or water company, follow the steps below.

 The Utility Regulator and the Consumer Council cannot deal with problems arising from the sale and use of electrical or gas appliances or with electrical work carried out in your home.

-For more information on the Utility Regulator’s role in dealing with complaints you can access our appeals, complaints and disputes policy here.
+For more information on the Utility Regulator’s role in dealing with complaints please refer to our Resolution of Complaints, Disputes and Appeals Policy.

 The Consumer Council